BitcoinDesign/Guide/guide/getting-started/hardware.md

 Bitcoin ATMs are usually bound to local money transmission laws and regulations, such as Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations.
 More on [Wikipedia](https://en.wikipedia.org/wiki/Bitcoin_ATM).

 You can find local ATMs using services like [coinatmradar](https://coinatmradar.com/).

+## Point of sale

+People looking to accept bitcoin payments, especially when using the lightning network, sometimes use dedicated point of sale (POS) terminals when selling goods and services.

+{% include picture.html
+   image = "/assets/images/guide/getting-started/hardware/point-of-sale.jpg"
+   retina = "/assets/images/guide/getting-started/hardware/point-of-sale@2x.jpg"
+   mobile = "/assets/images/guide/getting-started/hardware/point-of-sale-mobile.jpg"
+   mobileRetina = "/assets/images/guide/getting-started/hardware/point-of-sale-mobile@2x.jpg"
+   alt-text = "Examples of point of sale hardware devices." width = 800 height = 400
+%}

+Dedicated bitcoin POS hardware is used to request and receive bitcoin payments in-person.
+These act very similar to traditional POS systems but present to payees a bitcoin on-chain, lightning, or [unified](https://bitcoinqr.dev/) payment request.
+Payments can also be received over NFC.

+As a user needs to be online to receive a lightning payment, POS terminals can act as a always on lightning node allowing lightning payments to be received easily.

+Accepting lightning payments with POS hardware can also be offline using a standard like [LNURL](https://github.com/fiatjaf/lnurl-rfc) to easily receive payments.
+An example of this is [LNURLPoS](https://github.com/arcbtc/LNURLPoS)

 ---